 A: If mentees are not successfully matched, they will receive £90 of their £100 administration fee back.
 We do not return the full fee because a significant proportion of the cost of the Scheme occurs in the up-front matching process, and the £10 retention is a small contribution towards our costs.

-14 Q: How do Women Ahead and the Scheme Director do the matching?
+14 Q: How do Moving Ahead and the Scheme Director do the matching?

 A: The initial matching is based on mentee preferences specified in their Application Confirmation Forms; thereafter matching is on the basis of best fit determined by other questions asked in the Application Confirmation Form and, in the case of mentees, your selection from anonymised mentor biographies.